The Weight of Our Choices

 Resting in His Glory

-All things that the Father hath are Christ's, and He shares this inheritance with those who love Him.
-We do not need to manufacture our own worth or secure our own future through sheer willpower.
-The Gospel is that He has already done the work, and we are invited to receive it by faith.
+All things that the Father hath are Christ's, and He shares this glorious inheritance with those who love Him.
+We do not need to manufacture our own righteousness or secure our own future through sheer willpower.
+The Gospel is a message of rest, not of relentless striving.

 He shall glorify me: for he shall receive of mine, and shall shew it unto you.— John 16:14, KJV

+Let go of the exhausting need to control every outcome.
+Lay down the heavy yoke of self-redemption.
 You are not alone in your confusion or your pain.
-Christ knows your desire to understand, and He invites you to lay down your heavy yoke.
-Let the Spirit guide you today, not into anxiety, but into the perfect peace that comes from trusting His heart.
+Christ knows your desire to understand, and He invites you to step out of legalistic religion and into a living, breathing relationship with Him.
+Let the Spirit guide you today, not into anxiety, but into the perfect peace that comes from trusting His sovereign heart.
 You are safe in His hands.